FreedomBen/breakout71/Readme.md

 ## To do

 - change fortunate ball to work more like coin magnet, carrying the balls around to catch them at next puck bounce
+- add a test to forbid more than 5% grey bricks on black background, remove grey bricks border

 ## Done

+- simplified texts to make translation easier
 - fixed some issues around saved level unlocks
 - change donation text to not suggest an amount
 - limited history to top 100 runs